codeforamerica/summer-ebt-surveyjs-demo/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Third-party integrations

+This project supports using Mixpanel for analytics.
+Using Mixpanel is optional and can be configured with the `useMixpanel` environment variable, which is a boolean.
+If you do decide to use Mixpanel, you should create a new Mixpanel project.
+In the Mixpanel console, go to on Settings > Project Settings and retrieve the project token.
+You should add this token in the `mixpanelToken` variable and set `useMixpanel` to true.
+Different Mixpanel projects should be created for production and development.

 ## Running unit tests